 Featuring padded seat backs and a hull made for extra stability, this kayak is a good choice for those just starting out in the world of kayaking.
 It can also be used in a solo configuration once your child gets more comfortable with the sport.

 Unfortunately, the Lifetime Manta doesn’t include any paddles, and it can sometimes be hard to maneuver, especially in rougher waters.
+Check out the best kayak for beginners.

 #5 Intex Challenger K1 – Best Inflatable Kayak for Kids